Course Highlights

 Learning outcome

-- - Address safeguarding concerns for adults and children.
+- - Learn the best practices in safeguarding adults and children

-- - Enhance your ability to provide dignified and respectful care.
+- - Strengthen your ability to maintain health and safety standards

 Certificate of Achievement